Emissions reduction plan

 Building and construction

-Building and construction plans include a focus on improving the energy efficiency of new buildings and reducing the whole-of-life embodied carbon of buildings.
+Building and construction actions include a focus on improving the energy efficiency of new buildings and reducing the whole-of-life embodied carbon of buildings.
 The plan also proposes actions to enable Māori representation within the building and construction sector.
 These actions can also help improve the quality of new homes.

 Planning and infrastructure

-Our ERP work
+Our emissions reduction plan work

 Other climate work